 After returning to Formula E in 2018, Robin Frijns embarks on his second season with Envision Virgin Racing alongside seasoned driver Sam Bird.
 Together, the pair challenge for the teams' title with customer team Envision against a wealth of manufacturers.

-After racing in the ABB FIA Formula E Championship in Season 2 and 3 (for Andretti), Frijns makes a comeback to the series with Envision Virgin Racing, taking the place of Alex Lynn, who raced with the squad in Season 4.
+After racing for Andretti in the 2015/16 and 2016/17 ABB FIA Formula E Championships, Frijns made a comeback to the series with Envision Virgin Racing in 2018, taking the place of Alex Lynn.

 Frijns wasn’t born into racing, in fact it was a family friend who gave the Dutchman his first experience in a kart.
 After travelling to a few races and experiencing the smells and sounds of racing it became obvious Frijns wanted to take racing up more competitively.
 He was given a quad bike to play with in the garden and was forever being told to get off it by his mother after ruining the garden but a young Frijns was getting the feel for driving.

 He progressed through the single-seater ranks and won titles in a number of junior categories including Formula BMW Europe and Formula Renault 2.0 Eurocup.
 He won the 2012 World Series by Renault 3.5 at his first attempt with the last driver to achieve such a feat being Robert Kubica in 2005.